crillab/metrics/docs/md/wallet.md

 The second table proposed by *Wallet* allowing to show the **contribution** of each experiment-ware:

-- `vbew simple` corresponds to the intersection size of an experiment-ware and the VBEW.
+- `vbew simple` corresponds to the number of times an experiment-ware has been selected in the VBEW.
-- `vbew x` corresponds to this previous intersection but it only allows experiments that have taken at least `x` second(s).
+- `vbew d` corresponds to the number of times an experiment-ware solves an instance at `d` second(s) faster than all other solvers.
-- `contribution` corresponds to the case that an experiment-ware is the only one that has been able to solve an input.
+- `contribution` corresponds to the case that an experiment-ware is the only one that has been able to solve an input (a.k.a. state-of-the-art contribution).

-As the previous table, we just need to call it by this simple method:
+As for the previous table, one just needs to call the following method:

 ```python
 my_analysis.get_contribution_table(